 We raise cattle for sale as beef.
-We use horses to work with the cattle and to feed in the winter.
-The horses are used for equestrian education as well as ranch work.
-We like to train someone to help with the feeding for the winter and have them help us through the winter months.
-We appreciate having volunteers come in early spring and work with the horses, get fences fixed, learn about the cattle and then stay for the calving season if this fits into their plans.
+We use horses to work with the cattle.
+The horses are used for equestrian education, trail riding and equine assisted learning as well as ranch work.
+In recent years we have less chores for the winter, so fewer volunteers help us through the winter months.
+We appreciate having volunteers come in early spring to work with the horses, get fences fixed, learn about the cattle and then stay for the calving season if this fits into their plans.
 We have had quite a few exchange students stay with us for 4-6 months, work/travel volunteers who have stayed for several months and an I.A.E.A. trainee who stayed for a year.
 We anticipate that there will be many volunteers here in the spring, summer and into fall.
 We have accommodation for 2 people during the winter, or 4 during the summer, so we are limited by sleeping space as to how many folks we can host at one time.

 Where is Winning Ways?

 Check out the Map under Contacts - use the hybrid version to get the best picture!
 Winning Ways is located in the boreal forest of Saskatchewan; if you look at the map of our province you will find us located about 1/2 way up on the west side.This area has many trees and lakes as well as some farm land.
 Since we are ranchers, we do not grain farm any land.

 What is the weather like at Winning Ways?